Measuring and Modeling Neighborhoods: Modeling neighborhoods

 \subsection{Empirical findings}

 }

-To interpret the fitted models, we use the method described in Section \ref{subsec:model}.
+To interpret the fitted models, we use the marginal effect calculation described above in the methodology section.
 We compute the posterior estimate of the percentage point change in the predicted probability that a respondent will include a census block in their neighborhood when increasing the value of the corresponding covariate by one unit, over a baseline probability of 50\%, while holding other variables in the model constant.
-Figure \ref{fig:fit-coef-full} presents these posterior means and credible intervals (95\% and 50\%) for selected coefficients from the full model (see Section \ref{app:coefs} of the SI for the posterior summaries of all coefficients from the full and baseline models).
+Figure \ref{fig:fit-coef-full} presents these posterior means and credible intervals (90\% and 50\%) for selected coefficients from the full model (see Section S5 of the SI for the posterior summaries of all coefficients from the full and baseline models).
 Posterior summaries are plotted separately by city.

-Holding other variables in the model constant (see Section \ref{sec:spec}), a White respondent is 6.1 to 16.9 percentage points more likely to include a census block composed entirely of White residents compared to one with no White residents.
+Holding other variables in the model constant, a White respondent is 6.1 to 16.9 percentage points more likely to include a census block composed entirely of White residents compared to one with no White residents.
 We cannot be confident that this preference for racial homogeneity occurs for neighborhoods drawn by minority (non-White) respondents, as the credible intervals for each city sample overlap with zero.
 Partisan similarity exerts analogous predictive power.
 Democrats are more likely to include Democratic neighbors in their neighborhoods and Republicans are more likely to include Republican neighbors, holding other variables in the model constant.\footnote{In the Additional Supplementary Information, we present results from an experiment that randomizes different information embedded in the map.
 The main findings about racial and partisan homophily hold even if we add the information about racial and partisan compositions on the map. }

 We do not observe consistent results for educational similarity.
 College educated and non-college educated respondents include areas with more college educated residents, although the credible intervals for some of the city samples overlap with zero and the medians vary considerably across cities.
 Different results across cities could be due to contextual differences between cities but could also be due to sampling noise.
 Additionally, it is difficult to determine with the data what specific characateristics of cities might produce differential results.